jiantao88/movieManger/README.md

-# movieManger
-Rust Full Stack Workshop
+### Building a Movie Collection Manager - Full Stack Workshop with Rust, Actix, SQLx, Dioxus, and Shuttle